-Recognized as a natural and cultural heritage site by UNESCO in 2014 thanks to its natural and cultural values, Trang An is a new travel route that has recently operated and opened to travellers attracting a large number of travelers year after year.
-Even though Trang An has no rice fields and authentic farming activities, there are reasons to love Trang An.
-Visit Trang An with Indochina travel Vietnam
+Trang An has recognized as a natural and cultural heritage site by UNESCO in 2014 thanks to its natural and cultural values.
+It is a new travel route that has recently operated, attracting a large number of travelers year after year.
+Even though Trang An has no rice fields and authentic farming activities, there are reasons to love Trang An boat tour.
+Visit Trang An with Indochina tours

-What makes a boat trip in Trang An ecotourism complex different?
+What makes a Trang An boat tour different?

 In Trang An, there are more caves to visit.
-This boat tour is full of exploration to many tunnel caves: 9-11 caves of diverse sizes and impressive mysterious beauty.
-During the boat journey, you will view the mixture of caves such as: short caves, long ones, dark ones and lighted caves with much of impression and surprise.
-Tours in Vietnam
+This boat tour is full of exploration to many tunnel caves, that are 9-11 caves of diverse sizes and impressive mysterious beauty.
+During the boat journey, you will view the mixture of caves such as short caves, long ones, dark ones and lighted caves with much of impression and surprise.
+Vietnam tours

-Moreover, unlike boat tour in Tam Coc (you just seat on the boat viewing scenery and three caves), Trang An boat trip gives you several stops in certain temples (Duc Ong Temple and Trinh Temple) or going trekking up area for a gorgeous panoramic view of the region.
+Moreover, instead of seating on the boat viewing scenery and three caves during Tam Coc boat trip, Trang An boat trip will give you several stops in some certain temples such as Duc Ong Temple and Trinh Temple; or going trekking up area for a gorgeous panoramic view of the region.
 Your trip will certainly become more interesting with natural and cultural exploration alike.
 You will definitely get to learn more about the history of Vietnam, about Ninh Binh, which was chosen as the capital of Vietnam in the 10th and 11th century.

-Not only the rice field view because of its protected area, but also the river where you start your Trang An boat tour is quite clean and clear making it possible for tourists to have such nice view of aquatic plants growing and living in the river bed.
+The river where you start your Trang An boat tour is quite clean and clear; making it possible for travelers to have such nice view of aquatic plants growing and living in the river bed.
 In a longer rowing boat trip, it can get more majestic mountain views.
 What a gorgeous view of mountains and rivers!

-Since both Trang An and Tam Coc are favorite tourist attractions — Trang An in particular, though more preferable by Vietnamese visitors, don’t expect to get the river to yourself.
+Since both Trang An and Tam Coc are favorite tourist attractions, Trang An in particular, though more preferable by visitors, don’t expect to get the river to yourself.
 However, it is not too overwhelming if you avoid weekends and Vietnamese holiday periods.

-At both Tam Coc and Trang An complex, prices are fixed but different: at Tam Coc, you have to pay 80,000VND (~$3.5 USD) per adult and 100,000VND (~$4.4 USD) for the boat with the maximum capacity of two foreigners per boat, meanwhile each person will have to pay 150,000VND ($6.5USD) at Trang An with no apparent maximum, other than the amount of the seats.
+For Tam Coc entrance, you have to pay 120,000VND (~USD 5.2) per adult and 150,000VND (~USD 6.5) for the boat with the maximum capacity of two foreigners per boat.
+Meanwhile each person will have to pay 200,000VND (~USD 8.7) at Trang An with no apparent maximum, other than the amount of the seats.
 If you decide to rent from one of the other operations, use these prices as benchmarks.